This is one of the issue I see beginners struggle with. So I am just going to explain how to make two docker containers talk to each other.

 Notice, we have defined a bridge network and called it mynetwork

 .
-And then, assigned it to both the services.
+And then, assigned it to both docker services.

 docker network create mynetwork